Sevilla president urges fans not to 'insult' returning Vitolo

 Sevilla claim Vitolo's agent had agreed a contract extension earlier in the day which took his release clause to €50m.

-Since then, Sevilla have opened legal proceedings against Vitolo, his agents, Atletico and Las Palmas, with the Andalusian club adamant they are owned almost €13m more than they received.
+Since then, Sevilla have opened legal proceedings against Vitolo, his agents, Atletico and Las Palmas, with the Andalusian club adamant they are owed almost €13m more than they received.

 Wednesday's match will be Vitolo's first return to the Ramon Sanchez Pizjuan since the move and he is expected to receive a frosty reception, but Castro hopes supporters have learnt from the episode which almost saw sections of their stadium closed for abuse aimed at Sergio Ramos in January.